 Design & Styling

 It is hard to see, but the design has changed with more rounded corners, which Apple claims give a slightly softer appearance.
-The screen also has a rounder finishes and appears to continue the contours of the casing.
+The screen also has a rounder finish and appears to continue the contours of the casing.

 And the new seamlessly smooth looking case will come in a wider selection of colours.